samdze/playdate-nim/README.md

 - `PLAYDATE_SDK_PATH` environment variable
 - [SDK Prerequisites](https://sdk.play.date/Inside%20Playdate%20with%20C.html#_prerequisites) based on OS, and [MinGW on Windows](https://code.visualstudio.com/docs/cpp/config-mingw).

+Make sure the `gcc-arm-none-eabi` toolchain being used is the one shipped with the Playdate SDK.
+If you're using a package manager like Homebrew, another `gcc-arm-none-eabi` installation could shadow the SDK toolchain.

 ### Installation

 You can quickly start using the bindings opening the `playdate_example` project included in this repository.<br>